jblsmith/hypermeter/README.md

 These unusual situations are likely to lead to beat- or downbeat-tracking errors.

-These types of situations are not rare; in a corpus of 180 Beatles songs, 56 annotations have measures of non-uniform length.
+These types of situations are not rare; in a corpus of 180 Beatles songs, 56 annotations have bars of non-uniform length.

 ## Problem